 In 2006, Larry participated in the Love Ride 23 Harley Davidson in Glendale, California.
 That year's event raised a record 1.7 million dollars for charities dedicated to improving the quality of life for those less fortunate.

-In October of 2011, he discovered a tumor on his tongue and was diagnosed with Cancer of the tongue.
+In October of 2011, he was diagnosed with throat cancer.
 He underwent six weeks of chemo and radiation and continued to work the whole time while filming the new “Dallas” series.

-By the end of January 2012 the tumor was gone and by March the cancer of the tongue was confirmed in remission and Larry was back to an even busier schedule doing the press for the launch of the continuation of the new 'Dallas" series.
+By March of 2012 the cancer was in remission, and Larry was back to an even busier schedule doing the press for the launch of the continuation of the new 'Dallas" series.

 He was later diagnosed in July of 2012 with MDS and the cause of this death was due to complications of Acute Myeloid Leukemia.
 He continued to work on the show he loved with the people he loved, right up to his final curtain call.